-- Child Protection records will be stored securely via CPOMS system.
-Individual files including Operation Encompass notifications will be kept for each child; school will not keep family files.
-Original files will be kept for at least the period during which the child is attending the school, and beyond that in line with current data legislation - All teaching and support staff have a CPOMS log-in access rights are assigned to each user with only members of the schools safeguarding team (ie DLS & DDSLs) having full access rights - A separate CP file must be created regardless of whether formal CP procedures have been initiated.
-For some children this single record will be the only concern held for them over their time in the establishment.
-For others, further information may well be accumulated from a variety of sources over time - Each child protection file should contain a chronological summary of significant events and the actions and involvement of the school- this is automatically done on CPOMS system - Vehicles for informing parents/carers about our safeguarding policy are: School prospectus, website, newsletter, and new families' induction/home visits.
+- Child Protection records will be stored securely via CPOMS.
+Individual files will be kept for each child; school will not keep family files.
+Original files will be kept for at least the period during which the child is attending the school, and beyond that in line with current data legislation - All employed staff have a CPOMS log-in access rights are assigned to each user with only members of the schools safeguarding team (ie DLS & DDSLs) having full access rights - All concerns about safeguarding or child protection must be recorded by the person who identifies or is informed of a concern by a pupil, parent or member of staff on CPOMS. - All subsequent communications or actions relating to the pupil concerned should be logged within CPOMS - DSL/DSD are automatically informed via CPOMS. - All safeguarding and child protection files are stored in a separate, locked cabinet in the DSL office or are scanned and stored digitally at attachments on CPOMS incidents. - Only the Safeguarding team have access to the archived information. - A separate CP file must be created regardless of whether formal CP procedures have been initiated.
+For some children, this single record will be the only concern held for them over their time in the establishment.
+For others, further information may well be accumulated from a variety of sources over time - Each child protection file should contain a chronological summary of significant events and the actions and involvement of the school- this is automatically done on CPOMS. - Vehicles for informing parents/carers about our safeguarding policy are; School website, newsletter, and new families' induction/home visits.